MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 ### Server side validation

-In order to support server side validation, the library define the type `ErrorDef`.
+In order to support server side validation, the library defines the type `ErrorDef`.

 ```fsharp
 type ErrorDef =